TheCat-In-TheClouds/MAGD271/Assignments/assignment_05_FlappyClone/README.md

 15 | The bird has been given a flapping animation.
 15 | The pipes and background have been styled.
 75 | Total

+Any media included with Processing sketches are presumed to be the work of the student unless otherwise stated.
+Media used from outside sources are expected to be altered substantially by the student.
+When media from outside sources are used, a notice of attribution at the top of the main sketch in a comment should be provided.
+This is not only for ethical and legal reasons, but so __you can incorporate the work you do here into your portfolio__ if you choose.